-The most reputable tea gardens identify their teas not just by the quality of their tea leaves, but also by the plucking method they were crafted from.
-Some tea plants don’t pluck more than twice in a season, as they believe they can’t guarantee the grade of tea isn’t enough after the second picking.
+The most reputable tea gardens identify their teas not just by the quality of their tea leaves but also by the plucking method they were crafted from.
+Some tea plants don’t pluck more than twice a season, as they believe they can’t guarantee the grade of tea isn’t enough after the second picking.